storyprotocol/documentation/docs/Developers/python-sdk/attach-license-terms-to-an-ip-asset-python.md

 next:
   description: ''
 ---
 This section demonstrates how to add License Terms to an IPA.
 By attaching terms, an IPA becomes eligible for licensing creation.
-Users who then wish to creative derivatives of the IP may then mint licenses, which can be burned to enroll their IPs as derivative IPAs of the original work.
+Users who then wish to create derivatives of the IP may then mint licenses, which can be burned to enroll their IPs as derivative IPAs of the original work.

 > 📘 Note
 >